Language: EN

 }

-The new keyword is useful when you need to define a method in a subclass with the same name as the one in the base class, but which should not modify its polymorphic behavior.
+The new keyword is useful when you need to define a method in a subclass with the same name as the one in the base class, but that should not modify its polymorphic behavior.

 Although new is less common than override, it can be a good choice if you want to provide an alternative behavior without changing the structure of the base class hierarchy.